 - ½ cup + 1 tablespoon/ 150 g yogurt

 - 2 eggs

-- 500 g all purpose flour sifted (+ some more for kneading)
+- 4 cups/ 500 g all purpose flour, sifted (+ some more for kneading)

-In a cup combine warm milk, sugar and dry yeast and stir.
-Cover with kitchen paper and set aside for 10 minutes until the mixture becomes foamy.
+- In a cup combine warm milk, sugar and dry yeast and stir.
+Cover and set aside for 10 minutes until the mixture becomes foamy.

-When a soft dough starts to form, start kneading with the dough attachment of the mixer or by hand, until the whole 500 g flour is absorbed.
+- When a soft dough starts to form, start kneading with the dough attachment of the mixer or by hand, until the whole flour is absorbed.

-Grease well the bottom and the sides of a rectangular baking pan (about 7 x 10 inch / 19x29 cm or similar).
+- Grease well the bottom and the sides of a rectangular baking pan (about 7 x 10 inch / 19x29 cm or similar).

-Roll the dough into a rectangular shape (approximately 14 x 16 inches or 35x40 cm).
+- Roll the dough into a rectangular shape (approximately 14 x 16 inches or 35x40 cm).
 Spread evenly the cheese and the ham on top.